 Paul has 25 years of experience as an investment analyst and senior manager in the securities industry.
 He is currently Director of Optar Capital, and previously was Managing Director of Australian Equity Strategy Research at J.P.
 Morgan in Sydney.

 Paul became J.P.
 Morgan's Australian Director of Research in 2001, having relocated from London where he was Senior European Strategist and Head of Research for Robert Fleming.
 In 2008 Paul became J.P.
 Morgan's Australian Equity Strategist and he added coverage of the Telco sector in 2012.
-Paul taught Corporate Finance at MAFC between 2007 and 2009 before rejoining the Centre this year.
+Paul taught Corporate Finance at MAFC between 2007 and 2009 before rejoining the Centre in 2015.

 Adjunct Fellow (Life Cycle Investing)